mohammeda6429/github-tutorial/README.md

 ## Rolling Back Changes
 To undo git add use git reset.

-To erase a commit entirely and go back to the pervious commit use 'git reset -- hard HEAD ~1'.
+To erase a commit entirely and go back to the pervious commit use `git reset -- hard HEAD ~1`.
 To not get rid of your files and index use "git reset -- soft HEAD~1" You can also use 'git revert' to go back to a pervious commit
-To undo a push use 'git reset -- hard HEAD ~1' which goes back to the pervious commit and then force push by using 'git push -f'.
+To undo a push use `git reset -- hard HEAD ~1` which goes back to the pervious commit and then force push by using 'git push -f'.